 If photos and videos aren’t enough, and you want to read about some of the places you’ll travel through from start to finish, you could go to Wikipedia and try to search for that information, but you’d probably miss some interesting places.
 The Wikipedia option in Google Maps lets you see locations associated with those Wikipedia entries in a manner that makes it much easier to find them.

 At this point, you might be thinking that there may be too many features in Google Maps, but I’m not quite sure.
 Another available choice is the option of seeing webcams that might show some of the places you may see, which can give you an idea of things like weather conditions at your destination.
 It looked somewhat cloudy and overcast today in the District of Columbia:

 Spokespeople from Google have been mentioning lately that they are seeking new ways to insert social media into as many aspects of Google as they can, so a Google Buzz feature isn’t a surprise.
 You might find a relevant tweet or buzz as your traveling.

 If you decide to travel by bicycle, the topography feature in Google Maps can give you an idea of whether your ride will be mostly uphill or downhill:

 A bicycling feature (different from the “biking route option” in directions), shows specially designated bike paths.
 The one shown below is a greenway in Warrenton.

 It’s not an unusual trip, Warrenton to Washington – many people who live in the area commute into Washington daily.
 Some nice homes in the area as well, which you can see from the “real estate” feature in Google Maps.

 I wouldn’t say I like that Google Maps doesn’t include much in the way of public transit information in the area, including the Metro surrounding Washington DC.
-I’m showing a map from Manhattan instead of the Washington Metroline, wishing that I could show the Metro stations instead.
+I’m showing a map from Manhattan instead of the Washington Metroline, wishing to show the Metro stations instead.

 I can get some good views of monuments in Washington, DC, on the Google Satellite view: